 Cotton is the raw material we use the most.
 However, cotton is also a challenging commodity throughout the fashion value chain.
 It requires a lot of water to grow, and ensuring a fair income for cotton farmers is not always easy.
 Our aim is for all cotton in our range to come from sustainable sources by 2020.

 Recycled wool is the perfect material for our heavier, outdoor garments.
 It comes from the waste or cut-offs created during production, or from clothes gathered via our garment collecting initiative.
 By recycling wool, we save raw materials and reduce what ends up in landfill.
+We also use recycled wool in knitted sweaters, hats, gloves and scarves.

 Linen is a soft and durable material made from flax plants.
 Organic linen comes from plants grown without chemical pesticides or fertilisers; making it better for both the farmers’ health and the environment.
 It is of the same high quality as conventional linen, but without any genetically modified fibres.